 - Swelling of the facial area

-Common insect stings which cause allergic reaction include:
+Common insect stings which cause an allergic reaction include:

 - Fire ants